CHAPTER SIX

 When Silver Lotus reached one of the larger lakes, she could see the golden and silver carp below the rippling wavelets which were nearly covered with floating red petals; and perfumed breezes wafted slowly across from the flowers on the opposite side.

-The constant contrast of all shades of green against the lovely colours of the flowers brought back to her memory a saying of the Master Li Wang Ho, who once had stated that: "Although the rose is beautiful, it needs the background of its leaves before its beauty can be fully realized."
+The constant contrast of all shades of green against the lovely colours of the flowers brought back to her memory a saying of the Master Li Wang Ho, who once had stated that: "Although the rose is beautiful, it needs the background of its leaves before its beauty can be fully realised."

-How true this was; and how grateful was she that in her own case—though she realized it in true humility of spirit—her beauty would have been a vapid thing of but a short season's duration had it not been for the Master's teachings, which had awakened a greater and spiritual beauty within herself, shining outwardly from her inner being, and of such a nature that it never could fade away.
+How true this was; and how grateful was she that in her own case—though she realised it in true humility of spirit—her beauty would have been a vapid thing of but a short season's duration had it not been for the Master's teachings, which had awakened a greater and spiritual beauty within herself, shining outwardly from her inner being, and of such a nature that it never could fade away.
 Not only that—but it would radiate from her always; no matter what age she should reach before her Ancestors called her home.
 Such is the true and only beauty in a human being; the rest is dross.

 Around her lay spread the marvellous glory of Nature.
 The velvet moss and flower-embroidered turf in emerald glow; the star-like jasmine close entwined; the eyes of the violet, like those of fairies; the golden sunflowers and rich narcissi, still bedecked with tiny drops of diamantine dew; the snow-pure lilies, unblemished as the garments of angels; could aught be fairer anywhere?